Lantianzz/Scorecard-Bundle/README.md

 - An usage example can be found in https://github.com/Lantianzz/Scorecard-Bundle/blob/master/examples/Example_Basic_scorecard_modeling_with_Scorecard-Bundle.ipynb
 - See more details in API Guide;

+### Important Notice

+- [Future Fix] In several functions of WOE and ChiMerge module,  vector outer product is used to get the boolean mask matrix between two vectors.
+This may cause memory error if the feature has too many unique values (e.g.  a feature whose sample size is 350,000 and number of unique values is 10,000  caused this error in a 8G RAM laptop when calculating WOE).
+The tricky thing is the error message may not be "memory error" and this makes it harder for user to debug ( (the current error message could be `TypeError: 'bool' object is not iterable` or  `DeprecationWarning:  elementwise comparison failed`).
+The next release will add proper error message for this.

 ### Updates Log

 #### V1.0.2